 a.
-Recreation Management Undergraduate Committee
+Outdoor, Recreation, Tourism and Event Management Undergraduate Committee

-All recreation management faculty with faculty status shall constitute the Recreation Management Undergraduate Curriculum Committee.
+All Outdoor, Recreation, Tourism and Event Management faculty with faculty status shall constitute the Outdoor, Recreation, Tourism and Event Management Undergraduate Curriculum Committee.
 The committee will review and make recommendations on the undergraduate curriculum.
 Advisor: Chairperson of the Department (non-voting member).